-On this day in 1942, Field Marshal Erwin Rommel is brought to a standstill in the battle for control of North Africa.
+On July 1, 1942, Field Marshal Erwin Rommel is brought to a standstill in the battle for control of North Africa.
+The First Battle of El Alamein begins.

 In June, the British had succeeded in driving Rommel into a defensive position in Libya.
 But Rommel repelled repeated air and tank attacks, delivering heavy losses to the armored strength of the British, and finally, using his panzer divisions, managed to force a British retreat—a retreat so rapid that a huge quantity of supplies was left behind.
 In fact, Rommel managed to push the British into Egypt using mostly captured vehicles.